dotnet/csharplang/proposals/roles.md

 ### Member access

-TL;DR: After doing an unsuccessful member lookup in a type, we'll perform an member lookup in the underlying type if we were dealing with a role, or we'll perform an extension member lookup if we were not dealing with a role.
+TL;DR: After doing an unsuccessful member lookup in a type, we'll perform an member lookup in the underlying type if we were dealing with a role, and if that is still unsuccessful, we'll perform an extension member lookup.

 We modify the [member access rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1176-member-access) as follows: